kirbodev/tencuter.com/README.md

 ## Work in progress commands

 These commands are still being worked on, are not released and may not be released at all.
-### s/view/blur
-Returns your gif with a blur effect.

 ### s/view/8ball
 Returns what the 8ball says.